This is part of a series of posts on Romans. Click here for the contents page.

 Having considered Romans 9:20-21 (about the potter and the clay), in this post we will continue with verses 22-23:

-In the structure of Romans 9:6-29 (the C2-B1 section), verse 22 matches with verse 17: ‘For the Scripture says to Pharaoh, “For this very purpose I have raised you up, that I might show my power in you, and that my name might be proclaimed in all the earth”’.
+In the structure of Romans 9:6-29 (which is one of the sections of Romans 9-11), verse 22 matches with verse 17: ‘For the Scripture says to Pharaoh, “For this very purpose I have raised you up, that I might show my power in you, and that my name might be proclaimed in all the earth”’.
 Both verses refer to God showing/making known his power for the purpose of the proclamation of the good news about God.
 As we saw when considering verse 17, God was explaining to Pharaoh why he had not yet issued full and complete judgement against him by killing him, which was what Pharaoh deserved following his rejection of God.
 God explained that he had instead kept Pharaoh in his position of power and had hardened him because doing this caused a greater spread of the good news about God, which was achieved through the great miracles/plagues and final triumphant exodus of God’s people.
 This had a much greater impact than if God had simply killed Pharaoh immediately and then quietly led his people out of Egypt.

 For a similar reason, God did not immediately kill the unbelieving ethnic Israelites upon their rejection of Christ, even though this was their deserved full judgement.
 Instead, God kept them in place and hardened them (also an act of judgement).
 The result of this was that Gentiles were coming to trust in Christ following the spread of the gospel to the nations.
 If God had immediately killed all the ethnic Israelites who rejected Christ, the gospel would not have spread as quickly, as more believers would have stayed in Jerusalem rather than leaving to flee persecution.
 Furthermore, this would have removed the opportunity for any of these ethnic Israelites to repent at a later time and come to trust in Christ.
 One such person who did this was Paul himself!
 Others would also do this, as Paul explains in Romans 11 (see below).